addisongrillo/The-Wall/README.md

 You can also Update or Delete your own posts.

-##Code for Heroku is located on heroku-build branch
+## Code for Heroku is located on the heroku-build branch

 ## Launching instructions

 ## Front End
 ### From root:
 cd frontend/the-wall-frontend

 yarn install

 yarn start

 front end will launch on localhost:3000

 ## Back End
 ### From root:
 cd backend

 source env/bin/activate

+pip install -r requirements.txt

+cd TheWallBackend

-pip install -r requirements.txt cd TheWallBackend python manage.py runserver will launch on localhost:8000 back end will launch on localhost:8000
+python manage.py runserver will launch on localhost:8000

+back end will launch on localhost:8000